 Carn Galva from Lanyon Quoit

 Local traditions tell of giants occupying the tor enclosures - occasionally engaging in rock-throwing battles with each other.
-These tales will have been derived from creation myths describing the formation of the local landscape, referring back to great beings of the distant past and to the mysterious people of the neolithic or the preceding mesolithic age - as nowadays we might refer to 'standing on the shoulders of giants'.
+These tales will have been derived from creation myths describing the formation of the local landscape, referring back to great beings of the distant past and to the mysterious people of the neolithic or the preceding mesolithic age.

 Tor enclosures were the first big constructed sacred sites in West Cornwall.
-They started out in the mid-neolithic as well-visited hilltops standing above the forest cover, enabling a god's-eye view over the otherwise pretty ubiquitous forest.
-Substantial forest clearance started later, in the late neolithic and the bronze age.
+They started out as well-visited, unalteredhilltops, standing above the forest cover, enabling a god's-eye view over the otherwise pretty ubiquitous wildwood.
+Substantial woodland clearance started later, in the late neolithic and the bronze age.

 Archaeologists reckon the tors were first used around 3800 BCE, and later on they were enclosed with stone-and-earth banks built between granite boulders and outcrops on the sides of the tor hills.
-Though some archaeologists might interpret such banks as defensive, it is much more likely that they were built for the purpose of drawing a magic circle around these sacred spaces.
-This was human space, and the banks were a statement to the rest of creation that it was dedicated, consecrated, and for entry only on special purposes.
+Some archaeologists might interpret such banks as defensive - a default interpretation - but it is more likely that they were built for the purpose of drawing a kind of magic circle around the summit of the tor hill.
+This was sacred, human space, and the banks were a statement to the rest of creation that it was dedicated, consecrated, and for entry only on special purposes.

-At first they were presumably open-access, though when enclosing walls were built during the mid-neolithic, a selectivity was creeping in which later symptomised a more stratified society in which the tor enclosures might have been reserved for druids, initiates and invitees only.
+At first the tors were presumably open-access, though when enclosing walls were built around 3700-3500 BCE, a selectivity was perhaps creeping in.
+This symptomised a more stratifying society - the tor enclosures might now have been reserved for druids, initiates, students, invitees and special occasions only.

-In the late neolithic, after 3000 BCE or so, the climate cooled and dampened somewhat, forest clearings were increasing in size lower down and, after some centuries, newbuilt stone circles on lower land became the centre of attention.
+In the late neolithic, after 3000 BCE or so, the climate warmed somewhat, forest clearings were increasing in size lower down and, after some centuries, newbuilt stone circles on lower land became the centre of attention.
 The tors probably remained places of initiation or retreat, but they lost primacy.
 However, much later, Trencrom Hill and St Michael's Mount enjoyed new leases of life in other times - as the manors of iron age chiefs.